FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-12-27-discordSRV.md

 7. Select the server you want the bot to join and press authorize.

+{: .warning}
+> Make sure that the bot is whitelisted from recieving punishments from other discord moderation bots like wick or dyno.

 8. Click the Reset Token button at the top of the bot's page and copy the token to your clipboard.

 ### Configuring the Plugin: